Yamaha Wolverine SxS with Winch

 Unspool as much of the line as needed to rig comfortably and safely.
 We highly recommend wearing leather work gloves, as ropes and cables can do a number on your hands.
 Be especially careful with steel cables as they fray over time and will cut you.

-Attach the winch line to the anchor point securely, whether using a tree saver, shackle, etc. When securing the winch’s hook to your anchor point, have the hook’s opening pointing upward.
+Attach the winch line to the anchor point securely, using a tree saver, shackle, etc. When securing the winch’s hook to your secure anchor point, have the hook’s opening pointing upward.
 Should it slip (or break) for any reason, the hook will likely fall downward instead of up and at you.

 Once the anchor point is secured, double-check it by pulling and testing its resistance.